Labernator/Mordheim/Mordheim2024/readme.md

 Marius: Crits are a problem in my opinion... period.
 Armour is completely irrelevant when you have crits.

+## Injury rolls

+Marius: I love this necromunda mechanic.
+Can we port that somehow?

 ## Hero wounds

 Marius: it feels strange that most heroes only have 1 wound.
 I like the necromunda heroes with at least 2.
 Maybe we can modify something here (+1 Wound for all heros on creation for another 30gc or something like this)